-Except across the crown of a camber or across drainage channels, the finished surface of the wearing course is to be of such regularity that, when tested with a 3 m straightedge placed anywhere in any direction on the surface, there is no deviation greater than 3 mm between the bottom of the straight-edge and the surface of the pavement anywhere along the straight edge.
+Except across the crown of a camber or across drainage channels, the finished surface of the wearing course is to be of such regularity that, when tested with a 3 m straight-edge placed anywhere in any direction on the surface, there is no deviation greater than 3 mm between the bottom of the straight-edge and the surface of the pavement anywhere along the straight-edge.

 - 5.2 Caution should also be exercised when inserting runway lights or drainage grilles in runway surfaces to ensure that adequate smoothness of the surface is maintained. - 5.3 The operation of aircraft and differential settlement of surface foundations will eventually lead to increases in surface irregularities.
 Small deviations in the above tolerances will not seriously hamper aircraft operations.
 In general, isolated irregularities of the order of 2.5 cm to 3 cm over a 45 m distance are tolerable.
-Exact information of the maximum acceptable deviation cannot be given, as it varies with the type and speed of an aircraft.
+Although maximum acceptable deviations vary with the type and speed of an aircraft, the limits of acceptable surface irregularities can be estimated to a reasonable extent.
+The following table describes maximum and temporarily acceptable limits.
+If the maximum limits are exceeded, corrective action should be undertaken as soon as reasonably practicable to improve the ride quality.
+If the temporarily acceptable limits are exceeded, the portions of the runway that exhibit such roughness should have corrective measures taken immediately if aircraft operations are to be continued.